m-soro/Practice/README.md

 - 05_08 [Manipulate Dom Elements](https://github.com/m-soro/Practice/tree/main/05_08)

   > Used element.classList to add, remove, toggle and replace, and used element.setAttribute to add attribute and add inline style to an element
+  > Example of how to changs style `document.querySelector(".site-title").style.fontFamily='serif'`.
+Use camelCase
   >
   > - [Practice webpage](https://m-soro.github.io/Practice/05_08/index.html)